min2ha/ukwa-site/content/target/28546/index.en.md

   "start_date": "2015-06-30T10:00:00Z"
 }

-# Uned Pobl a Gwaith | People and Work Unit

 The People and Work Unit is an independent charity working in Wales.
 The charity promotes the value of education and learning as a tool for tackling inequalities and promoting employment, through a programme of community based action research projects.